Residual Stress Measurement and Analysis

 More information about residual stresses can be seen at the Residual Stress Summit 2005 webpage.

 As far as predicting residual stresses, after some assumptions are made, there is the possibility of analytically calculating the final state of stress.
-This process can be seen under the Analytical Calculation pdf.
+This process can be seen under the Analytical Calculation page.
 The use of commercial numerical codes can also be employed, such as Abaqus, to develop a prediction of residual stress.